Skip to content

 Since then, hats have served some incredibly diverse purposes, from simple protective wear to help those stuck out in the rain, cold, or hot sun, to indicating various degrees of status and rank in political, royal or other communities.
 Who doesn’t recognize a crown as the ultimate mark of royalty?

-National Hat Day is the best time for anyone to break out that favorite headgear, and use it to make a huge impression.
+National Hat Day has been around since the 1980s and is the best time for anyone to break out that favorite headgear, and use it to make a huge impression.

 How to Celebrate National Hat Day